moritzWa/moritz-digital/content/blog/communication-augmentation.md

 Language is imprecise but requires low effort.
 Our brains can make up for the lack of precision in many situations.
 As receivers, we are fast at correlating and extracting logic from sentences using vast amounts of training data, i.e., the context we have acquired throughout our lives.

 The individual building blocks of these mediums also differ in a crucial dimension.
 Math has a 1:1 relationship from expression to representation, unlike the 1:many relationship that words can have.
-This allows us to compress much more information into our message, levering these implied relations.
+This polymorphic property of language allows us to compress much more information into our message, levering these implied relations.

 To communicate clearly, we should emulate the precision used in mathematics and propositional logic, creating unambiguous statements while using our powerful inference model to express a richness of information.
 # Clear writing strategies